python-lml/lml/README.rst

 **lml** seamlessly finds the lml based plugins from your current python environment but loads your plugins on demand.
-It is designed to support plugins that have external dependencies, especally when they are bulky.
+It is designed to support plugins that have external dependencies, especally when they are bulky. lml provides the plugin management system only and the plugin interface is on your shoulder, my dear developer.

 **lml** enabled applications helps your developer in two ways: